andrew/ultimate-awesome/README.md

 - [awesome-mapbox-external-developer-resources](https://github.com/chriswhong/awesome-mapbox-external-developer-resources) - An awesome list of third-party developer resources to help you work with the Mapbox suite of location-based services, APIs, ADKs, libraries, and data.
 - [Awesome-Object-Detections](https://github.com/daicoolb/Awesome-Object-Detections) - Object detection records.
 - [awesome-cloth](https://github.com/dragonbook/awesome-cloth) - Some awesome researches about cloth(modeling, rendering, simulation etc).
-- [awesome-javascript](https://github.com/iwanjunaid/awesome-javascript) - A Curated List of Awesome JavaScript Frameworks, Libraries, Tools and Resources.
+- [awesome-quantum-computing-experiments](https://github.com/francois-marie/awesome-quantum-computing-experiments) - A comprehensive database of notable quantum computing experiments, with emphasis on quantum error correction implementations.
 - [awesome-safety-critical-ai](https://github.com/jgalego/awesome-safety-critical-ai) - When the stakes are high, intelligence is only half the equation - reliability is the other ⚠️.
 - [awesome-free-and-essential-products-for-startups](https://github.com/jitenbansal/awesome-free-and-essential-products-for-startups) - Curated list of free and essential products.
 - [awesome-graph-data-augmentaion](https://github.com/kaize0409/awesome-graph-data-augmentaion) - A curated list of publications and code about data augmentaion for graphs.